 Their customizable templates provide you with the ability to create surveys easily.

-Thanks to its IBM Watson’s Natural Language Processing capabilities powered artificial intelligence based Sentiment Analysis, Qualaroo can help you:
+Thanks to its IBM Watson’s Natural Language Processing capabilities powered by artificial intelligence-based Sentiment Analysis, Qualaroo can help you:

 - Automate feedback mining